 A CNA is exactly what it sounds like.
 It is a caregiver that assists nurses in patient care.
 If that is the case, how are they any different from nurses?
 For starters, to become a nurse, much more education and training is required.
 They are not allowed to do many of the things nurses do but you are able to work with them.

-The common places they work include hospitals, doctor's offices, and home health aides, as well as long-term care facilities such as nursing homes and assisted living facilities.
+The common places they work include hospitals, doctor's offices, and home health aides, as well as long-term care facilities such as nursing homes, assisted living facilities, and senior living homes.
 There are countless opportunities to work as one almost anywhere you look.

 At the hospital where I am employed, we are called patient care technicians or PCTs.
 It means the same exact thing.
 Some places just have different titles than others for their healthcare workers.

 Certified nursing assistants have many caregiver duties that they do.
 Of course it will be different depending on where you work but in general, you will probably perform these opening and closing steps, check vital signs, give bathroom assistance, and help patients ambulate, etc, all of this while wearing caregiver scrubs and shoes.

 You will more than likely encounter urine, feces, blood, saliva, vomit, and any other type of bodily fluids you can think of.
 This is something to think about if you have trouble stomaching such things.
 You do not want to wrinkle your face or start gagging in front of your patients.
 It will just make them feel bad for something they can't control.